JohnL4/FirebaseRxPlay/README.md

 ### The glitch

 So, the problem is on the login-via-redirect.
 This thing works like a champ if you're already logged in and you open or refresh the page.
 It just doesn't work  if you're trying to log in.
+It probably doesn't help that I don't fully understand what's going on in the redirect, either.

 # FirebaseRxPlay